CERA-GROUP/CERA_Contouring_Matplotlib/README.md

 ## Description

-The Coastal Emergency Risks Assessment (CERA) team provides guidance about storm surge and waves for the Northern Gulf and the Atlantic Coast through its online portal (http://coastalemergency.org).
+The Coastal Emergency Risks Assessment (CERA) team provides storm surge and wave guidance for the Northern Gulf and the Atlantic Coast through its online portal (http://coastalemergency.org).
 In addition to that, we are working towards the goal of providing all layers in the shapefile format compatible with GIS software.
 This feature will be available for the hurricane season 2015.

 We use the Python Matplotlib library (http://matplotlib.org/) to convert the ADCIRC NetCDF format into contours which can then be used to generate shapefiles.
 While working on the algorithms, the CERA team has discovered some specifics which are essential to produce clean geometries.
 Clean geometries in GIS terminology do not include any self-intersections, overlapping, or duplicate features and ensure the hassle-free usability for GIS specialists and emergency managers.